Resources for Faith Communities

-The New Community Project aims to inspire, educate and empower congregations and their members.
-Listed below are offerings in our main program areas.
+The New Community Project aims to inspire, educate and empower faith communities and their members.
+As noted below, we provide worship resources, education materials, experience learning, and opportunities for action.
 We also do a pretty good job of coming up with what you need-even if we don't currently have it-so don't hesitate to let us know what would be helpful to your ministry in the community and beyond.

 Is your congregation supporting NCP through your budget or with special offerings?
 Here are some short readings that describe our work.

 Special Projects flyer!
 Opportunities to help our neighbors through girls' education and women's development and to restore God's earth through reforestation and rainforest preservation.

 On our Creative Arts page, we offer a variety of shorter (Checklist, The Talk, Thirsty) to longer (When Mother Calls, Wade in the Water) skits, readings and dramas related to creation care for use in worship and retreat settings.

 Speakers and workshop leaders?
 NCP staff are knowledgeable, passionate and occasionally funny—and try their best to live out their earth-friendly principles.
 Contact us at firstname.lastname@example.org